 Students must be enrolled in year one at MUSM, be in good academic standing at the time of application, and have a strong desire to practice primary care in a rural area.

 The ACT scholarship covers tuition for the second and third years of medical school.

 Upon completion of residency, three years of continuous, full-time, primary care medical practice in a medically underserved or rural area of Georgia is required.
 The practice must also accept Medicaid.

-The application cycle is open from January until the end of February.
+The application cycle is open January 4, 2021 until January 31, 2021.
 The residency of choice will receive the applications and conduct interviews.
 MUSM will notify students of acceptance in April.